aryakarani/Evaluation-task-VecGeom-2020/README.md

-# Evaluation-task-VecGeom-2020
+# simplex sub-algorithm
-Following is the distance sub-algorithm for GJK implementation for the VecGeom repository
+Following is a function to find the closest point in a tetrahedron/triangle from any point in 3D space.